 In the beginning when I first started doing food prep, inspiration for what I used the chicken for ran dry pretty soon after the standard sandwiches and salads, but as time has gone on, I have gotten a little more creative with what I use it for and I thought I would share those things in a post.
 Feel free to leave your own ideas in the comments too.

-1) Chicken Salad – This can be such a versatile dish, as you can throw in any salad ingredients you have and use any grain you like (brown rice, quinoa and couscous are all good) to make it even more budget friendly.
+This can be such a versatile dish, as you can throw in any salad ingredients you have and use any grain you like (brown rice, quinoa and couscous are all good) to make it even more budget friendly.
 You can keep the dressing simple with just olive oil and vinegar or get a bit more creative and make up a basil, balsamic and mustard dressing.
-If you want to make the chicken creamy, swap out the mayo for Greek yoghurt to save some calories and fat.
+If you want to make the chicken creamy, swap out the mayo for Greek yogurt to save some calories and fat.

-2) Chicken Pasta Salad – Not only a good way to use up leftover chicken, but a good way to use up leftover vegetables.
-This makes a good lunch to take to work if you don’t have the facilities to heat anything up.
+Not only a good way to use up leftover chicken, but Chicken Pasta Salad is a good way to use up leftover vegetables.
+This makes a good lunch to take to work if you don't have the facilities to heat anything up.
 Maybe one for the warmer months!

-6) Lettuce Wraps – One of my favourite things to eat at the moment.
+Lettuce Wraps are of my favourite things to eat at the moment.
 Healthy, quick and you can put anything in them.
 I have even been putting leftover turkey chilli in them, although that can create a bit of a messy lunch.
 If I am making chicken lettuce wraps, then I will take a lettuce leaf (iceberg or romaine) and fill it with chicken mixed with Greek yoghurt, chipotle sauce, chopped peppers, tomatoes and cucumber.
 It is more filling than you think it would be.
-If you are not a fan of Greek yoghurt, use mashed up avocado instead.
+If you are not a fan of Greek yogurt, use mashed up avocado instead.

-7) Pizza – A healthy eating website just mentioned pizza?? *gasp*.
+A healthy eating website just mentioned pizza?? *gasp*.
 If you are new to the blog, then my definition of healthy is being balanced and you can bet that includes some pizza once in a while.
 If I am going to eat pizza, I always try to make it myself, but mainly because it does taste better if it is homemade.
-These Flatbread Pizzas are my favourite.
+This BBQ Chicken Pizza is my favourite.

-8) Stuffed Baked Potato – Meals don’t come much cheaper than a stuffed baked potato.
-Add in some leftover chicken, whatever vegetables you have on hand (brocolli goes well) and a mixture of whatever cheese you have in your fridge.
+Meals don't come much cheaper than a stuffed baked potato.
+Add in some leftover chicken, whatever vegetables you have on hand (broccoli goes well) and a mixture of whatever cheese you have in your fridge.

-9) Curry – Want to add some spice your your life?
+Want to add some spice your your life?
 Then make yourself a homemade curry.
-Curry can as spicy or as mild as you like, so don’t be put off if you don’t like spicy food, as curry is all about flavour.
-This Burmese Chicken Rendang is a simple way to ease yourself in to curry cooking if you have not made one before.
+Curry can as spicy or as mild as you like, so don't be put off if you don't like spicy food, as curry is all about flavour.
+This Leftover Turkey Curry is a simple way to ease yourself in to curry cooking if you have not made one before (and easy to use chicken instead of turkey).

-10) Lasagna – You might think that lasagna has to be made with ground meat like beef or turkey, but it works just as well with shredded chicken too.
-If you are trying to cut back on carbs, then try this low carb lasanga.
+You might think that lasagna has to be made with ground meat like beef or turkey, but it works just as well with shredded chicken too.
+If you are trying to cut back on carbs, then try our Low Carb Lasagna.

 If you still have lots of leftover chicken at the end of the week and you won't be able to eat it all, then shred it up and freeze it for later.
 The less you waste, the more you save!